rbc-web/ReactSetup/docs/diy-setup.md

   );

   ```
-1. Create a index.html file.
+1. Create a index.html file, in the same level as your app.js file, not the bundled file.
 1. Insert the following into index.html.
   ```HTML
   <!DOCTYPE html>